How to Record with Streamlabs OBS in 2024 – Best Tips & Tricks

 3. CQ Level

-In contrast, with lower values, you get better quality.
+In contrast, lower values yield better quality.

 4. Presets

-For presets, select “Max Quality”.
+For presets, choose “Max Quality.”

 5. Profile

-This setting should cause any issues either.
+This setting should not cause any issues either.

 How to Record with Streamlabs OBS – Testing Performance